 If you are having problems signing into Windows or your Microsoft account, see When you can't sign into your Microsoft account for more info.
+If you're looking for more info about how to improve security for your Microsoft account, see How to keep your Microsoft account safe and secure.

 We let you know about an unusual sign-in attempt in two ways: